Jardín del Alma: An Eclectic Spanish Revival Garden in Kensington, San Diego

 By cutting water use by up to 50% and maintenance costs by 70%, the design not only saves resources but also adds long-term value to every property.
 Beyond numbers, the project restores ecological balance, enhances social interaction, and transforms St. Malo Heights into a model of sustainable community design.

-Economic Benefits — Smarter, Lower-Cost Landscaping
+Economic Benefits: Smarter, Lower-Cost Landscaping

-The design incorporates drought-tolerant native species and efficient irrigation systems to reduce water consumption by 50% and maintenance costs by 70%, ensuring long-term economic
+The design incorporates drought-tolerant native species and efficient irrigation systems to reduce water consumption by 50% and maintenance costs by 70%, ensuring long-term economic savings for the community.

-By enhancing the visual appeal with carefully selected plants that thrive throughout the seasons, the project aims to elevate the market attractiveness of St. Malo Heights, benefiting property
+By enhancing the visual appeal with carefully selected plants that thrive throughout the seasons, the project aims to elevate the market attractiveness of St. Malo Heights, benefiting property values.

-Social Benefits — Spaces that Bring People Together
+Social Benefits: Spaces that Bring People Together

 Zone A (Main Island) is envisioned as a vibrant community hub, featuring inviting paths, shaded seating areas, and fragrant plantings to foster social interaction and leisure.